MCP Server

 Simulates a single-turn conversation with the Ada agent without affecting real conversations or analytics.
 Send a test message and receive the agent’s response to validate configuration changes before applying them.
 Currently supports Chat and Email channels.
 Use list_channels to find available channel IDs.

-simulate_conversation in your available tools, contact your Customer Solutions Consultant to request access.Getting Started
+simulate_conversation in your available tools, contact your Customer Solutions Consultant to request access.Getting started

 Requirements